Frequently Asked Questions About Estate Planning

 What happens if I die without a will in Texas?

-If you die intestate (without a valid will), the Texas statutes will determine how your property will be divided.
+If you die without a Will in Texas, the Texas statutes will determine how your property will be divided.
 In other your property will be distributed in a manner set by the Texas statutes, which may conflict with the way you would chosen to have your assets distributed.
-Read more…
+Read more about dying without a Will in Texas.

 Isn’t a will all I really need?